ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-In this non-normative example, the client instance is indicating that it can
+In the following non-normative example, the client instance is indicating that it can
 display a [user code](#request-interact-usercode) and direct the end user
 to an [arbitrary URI](#request-interact-redirect), but it cannot accept a redirect or push callback.
 This pattern is common for devices with robust display capabilities but that expect